victorhb/CityHub/README.md

 The file CityHub.py contains the source code of the CityHub library, with the following functionalities:

-1. load a city mesh from a Gpickle (networkX graph in pickle format); or from a city string (i.e., 'Sao Paulo, Brazil')
+1. load a city street graph from a Gpickle (networkX graph in pickle format); or from a city string (i.e., 'Sao Paulo, Brazil')
 2. load a polygon mesh for polygon-agreggated data purposes from a KML or SHP file
 3. generate data structures to quickly retrieve relevant information
 4. build BallTrees for fast nearest neighbour search using the haversine metric